spencerkopp/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
-The purpose of this project is to analyze
+The purpose of this project is to use supervized machine learning in order to analyze credit risk.
+Credit risk analysis poses a potential difficulty due to unbalanced classification (as good loans outnumber risky loans).
+Six models are trained and tested with credit risk information and their performance evaluated.
+These approaches include RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier and EasyEnsembleClassifier of the Scikit-learn library.

 ## Results
 These results can also be found in the results folder which includes accuracy scores, confusion matrices, and imbalanced classification reports for all 6 models.